 Each year, messages and articles circulate questioning the transparency and practice of Muslim charities who promise 100% donation policy.
-Questions often arise around admin fees deducted from donations, even though this is often openly discussed by charities themselves, as well as the use of Gift Aid and of course, aid delivery.
+Questions often arise around admin fees deducted from donations, even though this is often openly discussed by charities themselves, as well as the use of Gift Aid and, of course, aid delivery.
 Muslim donors want to understand more about the workings of Muslim-led charities to safeguard their donations which hold huge spiritual and personal significance.

 Safeguarding generosity is important

-Because Ramadan is such a significantly spiritual time, donations during this month increase significantly.
+Because Ramadan is such a significant spiritual time, donations during this month increase significantly.
 A report by Muslim Charities Forum in 2018 showed that British Muslims gave a staggering £130m in donations during the 30-day period, with many Muslims making donations almost every single day.

-This Ramadan, as in the previous two years, we have been running our Give Smart and Give Safe campaign to educate donors about the increased importance of checking where their donation is giving.
+This Ramadan, as in the previous two years, we have been running our Give Smart and Give Safe campaign to educate donors about the increased importance of checking where their donation is given.
 All through this month we have been encouraging donors to check the Charity Commission website, the organisation’s impact and verifying information shared with them via personal channels.
-The MCF guide helps donors think objectively about where their money is going to ensure that their donations are protected and that crucially, those in need really do benefit from their help.
+The MCF guide helps donors think objectively about where their money is going to ensure that their donations are protected and that, crucially, those in need really do benefit from their help.

 The shift in the Muslim sector towards donors taking control and having more awareness is an important step in embracing best practice both professionally and spiritually.
 Islam defines the process of distribution of Zakat formally, with clear categories for donor and beneficiary, as well as an emphasis on fair and open business transactions in all areas.
 To gain more understanding of the shift in donor awareness and to support this, Our Donor and Volunteer Survey is currently open to gather more information about the causes and issues that matter most to Muslim donors and volunteers.